missvicki/starting-with-keystone/README.md

-# busticketbooker
+# Starting with Keystone

-A web application to help passengers purchase a bus ticket, book a seat on the bus and enter their luggage
+This repository works with installing Keystone.js from scratch.
+I later use it to create a user model and sign up a user.